bezorro/ACMN-Pytorch/README.md

 # Visual Question Reasoning on General Dependency Tree

-This is the code for the paper
+This is the code for the paper on CLEVR

  **<a href="https://arxiv.org/abs/1804.00105">Visual Question Reasoning on General Dependency Tree</a>**
  <br>